CO2 Capture and Storage

 Dakota Gasification Company's Great Plains Synfuels Plant is an international leader in technologies that capture, compress, and transport carbon dioxide (CO2) emissions from a coal gasification process.
-The Synfuels Plant captures more carbon dioxide (CO2) from coal conversion than any facility in the world, and is a participant in the world's largest carbon sequestration project.
-Dakota Gas sends carbon dioxide through a 205-mile pipeline to Saskatchewan, Canada, where oil companies use it for enhanced oil recovery operations that result in permanent CO2 geologic sequestration.
+The Synfuels Plant captures more CO2 from coal conversion than any facility in the world, and is a participant in the world's largest carbon sequestration project.
+Dakota Gas sends CO2 through a 205-mile pipeline to Saskatchewan, Canada, where oil companies use it for enhanced oil recovery operations that result in permanent CO2 geologic sequestration.
 The geologic sequestration of CO2 in the oil reservoir is monitored by the International Energy Agency (IEA) Weyburn CO2 Monitoring and Storage Project.

 With increasing demand for the capture and storage of CO2, Dakota Gas has seen a dramatic reduction in its CO2 emissions at the Synfuels Plant.
 As an added environmental benefit, virtually all of the injected CO2 is expected to remain permanently sequestered in the depleted oil fields long after they have been abandoned.